-3.14 Can a Collaborator receive payment for their role in the project?
+3.13 Can a Collaborator receive payment for their role in the project?

-Yes, collaborators are eligible to receive funding from the award when properly detailed and justified in the application.
+Yes, collaborators are eligible to receive funding from the supporting the research project when properly detailed and justified in the application.
+However, the HRB will not support the salary of collaborators.